divaricatum/cl-faq/README.md

 <span id="s1q6"></span>

-### Are documentation updates available after Allegro CL is released?
+### Q. Are documentation updates available after Allegro CL is released?

 Our documentation is frequently updated online after a major release.
 The updated documentation is [available for